designforcontext/aac_review_tool/data/cookbook/How-do-I-create-an-RDF-document-out-of-an-entity.md

 For the British Museum:

-- (here's the list of all RDF paths for Artworks that we wanted to display)[https://confluence.ontotext.com/display/ResearchSpace/BM+RForms+Mockup#BMRFormsMockup-BMRForm].
+- here's the list of all RDF paths for Artworks that we wanted to display: [BM Form Mockup](https://confluence.ontotext.com/display/ResearchSpace/BM+RForms+Mockup#BMRFormsMockup-BMRForm)
 - We didn't implement this as a definite query.
 We listed all properties we wanted to navigate, but that doesn't work that well:
-    - in some situations you want to navigate a property P, in other cases stop there
+    - in some situations you want to navigate a property P (eg painting has part frame, painting is part of collection), in other cases stop at P (eg collection has part painting)
     - such navigation involves making a whole bunch of queries

 I haven't yet done this task "circumscribe the business-object graph" for CONA or JPGM.